occisn/calc-problem-solving/README.md

 C-u 4 M-DEL  (delete) element #4 is deleted, former lines 5-... move towards the top C-u 0 DEL    (delete) empty stack
 ~ DEL        (delete) delete the first n+1 elements of the stack,
-                      where n is the top element of the stak
+                      where n is the top element of the stack
 ```

 For basic stack manipulation commands, see [relevant entry of the manual](https://www.gnu.org/software/emacs/manual/html_mono/calc.html#Stack-Manipulation).